Russian conquest of Central Asia: Occupation of Tashkent

+1868 campaign

+Siege of Samarkand & Battle of Zerabulak

-Samarkand (1868): In July 1867 a new Province of Turkestan was created and placed under General von Kaufmann with its headquarters at Tashkent.
-The Bokharan Amir did not fully control his subjects, there were random raids and rebellions, so Kaufmann decided to hasten matters by attacking Samarkand.
-After he dispersed a Bokharan force Samarkand closed its gates to the Bokharan army and surrendered (May 1868).
-He left a garrison in Samarkand and left to deal with some outlying areas.
-The garrison was besieged and in great difficulty until Kaufmann returned.
-On June 2, 1868, in a decisive battle on the Zerabulak heights, the Russians defeated the main forces of the Bukhara Emir, losing less than 100 people, while the Bukhara army lost from 3.5 to 10,000.
+In July 1867 a new Province of Turkestan was created and placed under General von Kaufmann with its headquarters at Tashkent.
+The Bukharan Emir did not fully control his subjects, there were random raids and rebellions, so Kaufmann decided to hasten matters by attacking Samarkand.
+After he defeated a Bukharan army on the heights of Chupan-Ata near Samarkand, the Emir retreated and the city surrendered without resisting (May 1868).
+Kaufmann left a garrison in Samarkand as he left to defeat the Emir in an open battle.

+On June 2, the same day the Battle of Zerabulak took place, the garrison in Samarkand was besieged by a large army of different tribes.
+The besieging army attempted to take back Samarkand.
+Over the course of six days, the small Russian garrison defended in the city's citadel.
+In some instances, the garrison was close to being overrun.
+Despite suffering heavy casualties and running low on water, the garrison successfully held out until the main Russian army returned to lift the siege.
+The siege helped the Russian Empire to secure Samarkand.
+Not only was Samarkand a historically and a religiously important city in the region, but the city also controlled the region's water resources.
+The loss of Samarkand forced the Emir to sue for peace.

+On June 2, 1868, in a decisive battle on the Zerabulak heights, the Russians defeated the main forces of the Emir, losing less than 100 people, while the Bukhara army lost from 3.5 to 10,000.
+Having lost Samarkand and his army, Emir Muzaffar sued for peace.
 On 5 July 1868 a peace treaty was signed.
-The Khanate of Bokhara lost Samarkand and remained a semi-independent vassal until the revolution.
-The Khanate of Kokand had lost its western territory, was confined to the Ferghana valley and surrounding mountains and remained independent for about 10 years.
-According to the Bregel's Atlas, if nowhere else, in 1870 the now-vassal Khanate of Bokhara expanded east and annexed that part of Bactria enclosed by the Turkestan Range, the Pamir plateau and the Afghan border.
+The Emirate of Bukhara lost Samarkand and remained a semi-independent vassal until the Russian revolution.
+The Khanate of Kokand had lost its western territory, was confined to the Ferghana valley and surrounding mountains and remained independent until 1876.
+According to the Bregel's Atlas, if nowhere else, in 1870 the now-vassal Emirate of Bukhara expanded east and annexed that part of Bactria enclosed by the Turkestan Range, the Pamir plateau and the Afghan border.